bernomone/howPopParties_addendum/README.md

 - global_scores_{nation}.csv files contain the scores computed using each manifesto for each party
 - scores_in_time_{nation}.csv files contain the scores computed by dividing manifestos by year

+Since we are making a lot of trainings on reshuffled data, we chaned the classification algorithms from Random Forest to Gradient Boosting that is quite faster to train.
+We also realized that we did not exclude numbers from the feature set.
+This might hid a bit some results, especially when we look at the algorithms' feature importance.

 ## How to use it?

 To compute scores from scratch: